 Frequently asked questions application granulite Saskerleidam

-The Recreatieschap Alkmaarder- en Uitgeestermeer (RAUM) is currently carrying out a project in the Alkmaardermeer at the Saskerleidam.
-HHNK has granted a permit for the application of granulite to construct the core of the dam.
-Below you will find frequently asked questions and answers.
-For more information about the project, visit the RAUM website: Bank and nature development Saskerleidam - Projects - Alkmaarder and Uitgeestermeer.
+The Recreatieschap Alkmaarder- en Uitgeestermeer (RAUM) is currently carrying out a project in the Alkmaardermeer near the Saskerleidam.
+The project consists of creating a lee zone on the south side of the Saskerleidam to prevent further erosion of the Saskerleidam.
+The lee zone will also be made nature-friendly, which will contribute to the ecological water quality of the Alkmaardermeer.
+Below are frequently asked questions and answers about the application of granulite.
+For more information about the project, visit the RAUM website: Bank and nature development Saskerleidam - Projects - Alkmaarder and Uitgeestermeer lake.

 Why does HHNK allow the use of granulate?